indrabasak/stackoverflow-indra/miscellaneous-examples/README.md

 - `MedicalInformationTypeEnm.java` has the solution to question - [Find enum type associated with a value in String array](https://stackoverflow.com/questions/46267302/find-enum-type-associated-with-a-value-in-string-array/46267963#46267963)
 - `FindResource.java` has the solution to [JAR manifest Class-Path, use folder instead of jar](https://stackoverflow.com/questions/46848816/jar-manifest-class-path-use-folder-instead-of-jar)
 - `MyModel.java` has the solution to [Additional methods in java Builder class (lombok annotation)](https://stackoverflow.com/questions/47185622/additional-methods-in-java-builder-class-lombok-annotation/47194753#47194753)
+- `ECDSA.java` and `ECDSATest.java` have the solution to [Converting EC PublicKey Hex String to PublicKey](https://stackoverflow.com/questions/50275351/converting-ec-publickey-hex-string-to-publickey)